KPrasch/pique/README.md

-# Pique 🤨
+# Pique your interest? 🤨

-Pique syncs Ethereum events right into your Discord channels.
+Sync Ethereum events right into your Discord channels.
 No fuss, all function.

 ## 🛠 Setup